 As a coach at Rental Beast University, most of the concerns agents express to me are about leads–once you get them, what do you do?
 How can you get their business?
 Following up with a lead is important.
 And, it’s just what you say, but when you say it.
 But, where can a beginner agent start?
-Let’s see some stats on the best times to respond to leads.
+Let’s see some stats on the best times to respond to real estate leads.
 The following behavioral study conducted by the Lead Management Organization reveals when sales representatives had success around calling web-generated leads, and what methods worked best in capturing leads.
 Get ready to take some notes.

 - Wednesdays and Thursdays are the best days to call leads (by 49.7% over the worst day) and qualify (by 24.9% over the worst day).